 Implementation Challenges

 Beyond stakeholder buy-in, technical constraints present another common challenge.
 Many established financial systems offer limited customization options.
-Organizations find success by focusing first on high-impact touchpoints - those screens used most frequently by the largest number of users.
+Organizations often find success by focusing first on high-impact touchpoints – those screens used most frequently by the largest number of users.

 Financial Dashboards: A Special Case

-• Limit key performance indicators to 5-9
+• Limit key performance indicators to a manageable 5-9.

-• Group related metrics spatially
+• Group related metrics spatially for clarity.

-• Provide clear visual indicators of status
+• Provide clear visual indicators of status (e.g., green for good, red for alert).

-• Enable progressive exploration of anomalies
+• Enable progressive exploration of anomalies, allowing users to drill down.

-• Maintain consistent visual language
+• Maintain a consistent visual language throughout.

 The Mobile Dimension